 There are heaps of interesting facts about the Central Interceptor.
-We’ll update this page throughout the project.
+Here's a handful:

 Facts about our tunnel

 It’s underground - between 15 and 110 metres below the surface.